 Serving food that meets any dietary preference, Mama Ayesha’s offers authentic Middle Eastern cuisine with Syrian family recipes.
 Try traditional charcoal grilled kabobs or vegetarian specialties with lentils, rice and chickpeas.

 The chefs at Sakuramen strive to create the best ramen in the world.
 Most bowls are less than $15 and come in a variety of broths.
 Try the “DC Miso,” a tribute to Washington, D.C., with pork belly chashu, bamboo shoots, shredded Monterey jack cheese and naruto (fish cake).

 For barbecue lovers, Federalist Pig serves American barbecue inspired by regional fare.
-Their signature sandwiches include the “Carolina on My Mind” with chopped pork shoulder and spicy vinegar sauce for about $10 or the “Texas Ranger” with sliced brisket and crispy onions on Texas toast for about $13.
+Their signature sandwiches include the “Carolina on My Mind” with chopped pork shoulder and spicy vinegar sauce or the “Texas Ranger” with sliced brisket and crispy onions on Texas toast.